Welcome to Long Furlong Medical Centre Website

 The surgery is a modern medical centre conveniently situated in the Long Furlong housing estate in Abingdon.
 It has its own car park with a disabled parking bay and ramps to the main entrance.
 If the car park is full please park considerately and safely along Boulter Drive or in the public car park at the end of the road which is just a 2 minute walk from the surgery.
 Buses regularly travel along Oxford Road, there is a short walk from the last stop in Abingdon to the surgery.

 Our team includes six GP partners; Drs Moore, Elwig, Keeling, Nowell, Barter and Lowe.
 A part-time salaried GP: Dr Tang.
-Advanced Nurse Practitioner (ANP) Heather Millard, three practice nurses, two phlebotomists, a health care assistant, a reception and administration team of ten and a practice manager.
+Advanced Nurse Practitioner (ANP) Heather Millard, three practice nurses, a health care assistant, a reception and administration team of ten and a practice manager.

 Dr Keeling teaches medical students and throughout the year run teaching surgeries with students observing and, sometimes, leading the consultations.
 At the time of booking your appointment you will be advised by the receptionist that medical students will be present.
 If you prefer to see the doctor alone please ask for a 'non teaching' appointment.